resess/Slicer4D/README.md

 <p><img alt="Slicer4D logo" src="./assets/logo_no_bg.png" width="100" /></p>
 <h1>Slicer4D: Slice-based debugging for IntelliJ</h1>

-This plugin integrates dynamic slicing into the existing IntelliJ IDE Debugger.
+This repository hosts Slicer4D,  a plugin extending the debugger of IntelliJ IDEA – one of the most popular IDEs – with slicing capabilities.
+We named our slicing-based debugger extension Slicer4D.
+Slicer4D offers a user-friendly interface for developers to perform dynamic slicing and further enhances the debugging experience by focusing the developers’ attention only on the parts of the code relevant to the failure.
+Additionally, Slicer4D is designed in an extensible way, to support integration of a variety of slicing techniques.
+We hope our tool will pave the way to enhancing developer productivity by seamlessly incorporating dynamic slicing into a familiar development environment.
+Contributions to this repo are most welcome!

+<b>If you use this tool, please cite:</b>

+Sahar Badihi, Sami Nourji, Julia Rubin.
+Slicer4D: A Slicing-based Debugger for Java.
+The 39th IEEE/ACM International Conference on Automated Software Engineering (ASE), Tool Demos track, 2024.

 Watch the demo video on YouTube:

 [![Watch the demo video on YouTube](https://img.youtube.com/vi/OlCy0IQPZYI/0.jpg)](https://www.youtube.com/watch?v=OlCy0IQPZYI)

 PS: This tool is only accurate for deterministic programs

 ## 1. Prerequisites

 [//]: # (- Ensure that you have [Graphviz]&#40;https://graphviz.org/&#41; installed.)
 - We recommend gaining familiarity with slice-based debugging and dynamic analysis.
+- Requires Java Runtime Environment version 11 for runnning the pluging and then JRE required for the specific slicing tool (e.g., [Slicer4J](https://people.ece.ubc.ca/mjulia/publications/Slicer4J_2021.pdf).

 ## 2. Setup
 - Clone this repository.